 Location Scouting and Regional Access

 Scouting is where a fixer earns their place.
-Italy’s locations sit across twenty regions, each with its own film commission, permit process and, often, its own fund, and a fixer’s standing relationships with those bodies and with private location owners turn a director’s wish-list into a shortlist that can actually be shot, permitted and budgeted.
+Italy’s locations sit across twenty regions, most with their own film commission and, in many cases, a regional fund, with permits issued by the relevant municipal, heritage, park or other authority, and a fixer’s standing relationships with those bodies and with private location owners turn a director’s wish-list into a shortlist that can actually be shot, permitted and budgeted.
 The fixer tests access, power, light and logistics at each option before the location is locked, so the schedule is built on what the site will support rather than on a photograph.

 On-Ground Liaison and Problem-Solving